 Didymos is a binary asteroid; the primary body has a diameter of around 780 m and a rotation period of 2.26 hours, whereas the Didymoon secondary body has a diameter of around 160 m and rotates around the primary at a distance of around 1.2 km from the primary surface in around 12 hours.

 Didymoon will be impacted by the NASA DART spacecraft in October 2022.
-Its orbital velocity of several 10s km/s is expected to be shifted by around 6 km per second, changing its rotation period around the primary body by about 200 seconds – a fraction of one per cent, but enough to be measured roughly with Earth-based telescopes.
+Its orbital velocity of about 17 cm/s is expected to be shifted by around half a millimetre per second, changing its rotation period around the primary body by about 200 seconds – a fraction of one per cent, but enough to be measured roughly with Earth-based telescopes.

 At the same time DART’s collision will also leave a sizeable (20 m diameter) crater on Didymoon’s surface.
 Mapping the shape of this crater will provide unique information to validate the numerical impact models necessary to design asteroid deflection missions in future.
 In addition, it will shed light on on the asteroid’s surface properties and internal structure.
 Is the asteroid a monolithic mass or a rubble pile?
 Is it composed of large or tiny grains?
 Is the subsurface composition identical to the surface one?

 Hera will map Didymoon’s entire surface down to a size resolution of a few metres, and the tenth of the surface surrounding the DART crater down to better than 10 cm resolution, through a series of daring flybys.
 It will also map much of the surface of the primary Didymos asteroid, providing crucial scientific data from two asteroids in a single mission.